 Students are assessed during their year abroad and need to pass it in order to progress to their Final Year.

-Vacation Courses are intensive language courses in a summer school abroad, subsidised by the University.
+Vacation Courses are intensive language courses in a summer school abroad.
 You can join one of these if you are studying two languages and wish to complete a year-long study, teaching or work placement in one of your languages.
 If you are taking three languages, a vacation course will be compulsory alongside two study or work placements.

 Tuition fees when studying abroad